Kaspars Gorkšs: International career

 Gorkšs has played for the Latvian Under-21 team and he made his debut for Latvia on 24 December 2005 against Thailand in the 36th annual King's Cup in Phang Nga, Thailand.
 On 11 October 2006, in a Euro 2008 qualifier against Northern Ireland, Gorkšs started the second half in place of Māris Smirnovs.
 In February 2007 he played for Latvia in the annual Cyprus International Football Tournament.
-On 6 February, he played the full 90 minutes of Latvia's 2–0 defeat by Bulgaria in the semi finals of the tournament.
-And the following day he played in the third place play-off match against Hungary which they also lost 2–0.
+On 6 February, he played the full 90 minutes of Latvia's 2–0 defeat by Bulgaria in the semi-finals of the tournament.
+The following day he played in the third place play-off match against Hungary which they also lost 2–0.
 On 28 March 2007, Gorkšs played for Latvia in their 2008 UEFA European Football Championship qualifier 1–0 defeat by Liechtenstein.
 On 22 August 2007, Gorkšs played for Latvia in their friendly 2–1 defeat in Riga by Moldova.
 He scored his first goal for Latvia on 17 October 2007, against Denmark.

 Gorkšs announced his retirement from the Latvia national football team on 31 October 2017.

 Personal life

 Gorkšs has two children.
-His first child, a daughter Luīze, was born in 2005 and his second child, a son, Patriks, was born in Riga on 16 October 2007.
+His first child, a daughter Luīze, was born in 2005 and his son, Patriks, was born in Riga on 16 October 2007.
 His two brothers, Jorens Gorkšs and Rihards Gorkšs, both play for his former club FK Auda, whilst his father, Juris Gorkšs, is the club's chairman.
 In July 2012 Gorkšs opened a restaurant Koya, located in the Andrejsala district, Riga, Latvia.